bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 If every component in the main `World` is copied over, your game might become **Render-bound**: a situation that occurs when rendering takes longer to finish than the game logic, and thus the game starts to lag.
 However, if the opposite occurs (the game logic takes longer to finish than the rendering process), then your game becomes **App-bound**.

-Neither situation is inherently bad, as it is usually unnecessary to perfectly line up the total time that both computing the game logic and rendering a single frame will take.
+Neither situation is inherently bad, as it is usually unnecessary to perfectly align the time that computing both the game logic and rendering within a single frame will take.
 The ideal situation is to try to balance both processes, while aiming to keep both as fast as possible.
 Remember that because Bevy uses a split world setup for rendering, neither the `World` or `RenderWorld` can progress until the other is finished computing.

-2. Prepare
+**2. Prepare**

 The Prepare step is used to set up the GPU resources needed for rendering.
-This is where assets and meshes are setup for the GPU to use, along with creating [`BindGroup`]s that hold the data needed for rendering.
+This is where assets and meshes are set up for the GPU to use, along with creating [`BindGroup`]s that hold the data needed for rendering.

-3. Queue
+**3. Queue**

-This is where we begin to setup the actual jobs that have to be done by the renderer.
+This is where we begin to set up the actual jobs that have to be done by the renderer.
 Once our mesh data and bind groups have been set up, we can start queuing the individual items ([`PhaseItem`]s) that the GPU has to render.
 This step can also include an optional sorting step ([`RenderSystems::PhaseSort`]) depending on how each item is queued.

-4. Render
+**4. Render**

 This is where the magic finally happens!
 Using [`RenderGraph`]s, we execute each [`PhaseItem`] that we queued in the previous step, incorporating the specified [`RenderPipeline`]s and [`BindGroup`]s that help us get the desired look.